 It’s not always necessary to go to court for a claim.
 Whether it is best to go to trial will be decided by the plaintiff and their attorney, because there is a good chance of settling out of court.
 It is up to the attorney to attempt to prevent the need to go to court by preparing a good case that will prove the court will rule in your favor.
-There are some things that the attorney will look at and show to the plaintiff so that an accurate decision will be made, and in many cases, the claim doesn’t need to go to court after all.
+There are some things that your attorney will look at and show to the plaintiff so that an accurate decision will be made, and in many cases, the claim doesn’t need to go to court after all.

 Court versus Settlement